 Ikegami, M., Wandrag, E. M., Duncan, R. P., Hulme, P. H. Imbalanced intercontinental migrations of plants: role of time, size of source pool and recipient biodiversity.

 Villellas, J., Ehrlén, J., The PlantPopNet Consortium (incl.
-E. M. Wandrag) Buckley, Y. M. (in press) Genetic clines are more predictable for reproductive than vegetative traits in a globally distributed short-lived plant.
+E. M. Wandrag) Buckley, Y. M. (2021) Genetic clines are more predictable for reproductive than vegetative traits in a globally distributed short-lived plant.
 Ecology Letters

 Wandrag, E. M., Copeland, H., Duncan, R. P. (2021) Ant preference for seeds without awns increases removal of exotic relative to native grass seeds.
 Ecological Entomology. https://doi.org/10.1111/een.12980